IvanOrtizDAW/Dranimaco/wordpress/wp-content/plugins/facebook-for-woocommerce/readme.txt

 * Current version of Facebook-for-WooCommerce, WooCommerce, Wordpress, PHP

 == Changelog ==

-= 2020.11.19 - version 2.2.0 =
- * Feature - Add an Advertise tab in the Facebook settings page to manage Facebook ads from within WooCommerce
- * Tweak - Move the Facebook settings page into the Marketing menu item (WooCommerce 4.0+)
- * Fix - Move the filter `facebook_for_woocommerce_integration_pixel_enabled` initialization to avoid possible uncaught JavaScript errors in front end
- * Fix - Update field name and format for additional_variant_attribute to resolve Facebook catalog sync for variable products.

-= 2020.11.04 - version 2.1.4 =
- * Fix - Ensure product variant attributes are correctly handled when checking for enhanced attribute values.

 = 2020.10.29 - version 2.1.3 =
  * Fix - Prevent error triggered while trying to refund orders